charlotearaneta/recruitment-screening-bot/case-studies/recruitment-screening-bot.md

 # 🤖 AI Recruitment Screening Bot
 ## Case Study

-The AI Recruitment Screening Bot is a Python-based tool that analyzes résumés against job descriptions using an LLM (OpenAI).
-It provides structured, unbiased, and instant evaluations to support hiring teams in making more informed decisions.
+AI Recruitment Screening Bot is a Python-based HR-Tech project that applies AI to automate first-round résumé screening.
+The tool evaluates a candidate’s résumé against a job description using a Large Language Model (OpenAI) and produces structured, unbiased insights—including match scores, strengths, gaps, and hiring recommendations.

-This project combines my **HR background** with my **new technical skills** in Python, automation, and AI making it a perfect demonstration of my HR-Tech transition.
+This project was developed as part of my transition from **Human Resources to technology**, combining my HR domain knowledge with newly acquired skills in **Python, automation, and AI**.
+It demonstrates how AI can augment recruitment workflows by handling repetitive screening tasks while preserving human judgment in final hiring decisions.

 ---

+## 1. Executive Summary

+The **AI Recruitment Screening Bot** is a Python-based HR-Tech solution designed to automate and standardize first-round résumé screening.
+Using a Large Language Model (OpenAI), the tool evaluates a candidate’s résumé against a job description and generates structured, bias-aware insights including match scores, strengths, gaps, and hiring recommendations.

+---

-## 📌 Problem I Wanted to Solve
+## 2. Problem Statement

 During my years in recruitment and HR, I consistently saw these issues: